Women who broke barriers from the year you were born

 Inspired by Amelia Earhart, Ann Baumgartner Carl learned to fly in 1940 while serving in the Women Airforce Service Pilots (WASP) during World War II.
 She later became the first and only female test pilot.
 On Oct.
 14, 1944, she became the first American woman to fly a jet airplane: the turbo-jet powered Bell JP-59A.

 1945: Elizabeth Peratrovich helps pass anti-discrimination legislation

-In 1945, Elizabeth Peratrovich helped pass anti-discrimination legislation that she had pushed for.
-She testified about the second-class treatment of Alaskan natives and how that also affected her children and others in her community.
+In 1945, Elizabeth Peratrovich helped pass anti-discrimination legislation.
+She testified about the second-class treatment of Alaska Natives and how that also affected her children and others in her community.
 The law was passed almost two decades before the Civil Rights Act of 1964.
 In Alaska, Feb.
 16 is known as Elizabeth Peratrovich Day.
 She was also the leader of the Alaska Native Sisterhood.

 1946: Mother Frances Xavier Cabrini named a saint

 In 1946, Pope Pius XII made Mother Frances Xavier Cabrini a saint, the first American woman to be canonized.
 She was actually born in Italy, but later became a U.S. citizen.

 1947: Gerty Cori wins Nobel Peace Prize in medicine